itwoorks/Php-Ninja-Backoffice/README.md

 ------------------------
 #### Requirements:
 - PHP >=4
+- PDO:: Support
 - MySQL
 - Before building your Bd, make sure that:
 * every table has 'id' PRIMARY auto increment FIELD
 * Foreign Keys must follow this pattern TABLENAMEID, Example: accounts -> accountsId
+* If you want to use drag and drop rows sorting, you must have a INT field called 'orden'

 #### Steps:
 * Set your own database, general project settings and admin password at config.php
 * chmod 777 /setup/ - necesary if you want to auto generate TABLE SETUP files
 * Run /install/makeSetups from the browser.
 All setup files will be created.
+* chmod 777 /data/ - folder where images and files will be stored
 * Goto your http://
 * Login with your user / pass
 * You will be able to view your db data, add, edit or delete fields